raviqqe/pen-design/module_system.md

 ### Referencing

-- A repository name + a module name
+- A repository name + an optional directory name
   - e.g. `github.com/foo/bar/baz` for a `baz` directory in a `github.com/foo/bar` repository

 ### Custom prefixes